Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Combinatorial Data Augmentation Helps WiFi RTT Positioning

 where $\boldsymbol{z}_{\ell}(1)$ and $\boldsymbol{z}_{\ell}(2)$ are $x$ and $y$ coordinates of PEL~$\ell$. \item \emph{Prediction Covariance Matrix}: Given $\boldsymbol{y}_0$, the variance of PE is equivalent to the variance of the mobility pattern $\boldsymbol{v}$, expressed as

-where each term can be computed from a sequence of IMU measurements when moving from previous and current MPs.\footnote{Specifically, the terms $v_x$ and $v_y$ are respectively expressed as $d \cos(\theta)$ and $d \sin(\theta)$, where $d$ is the moving distance and $\theta$ is the heading direction.
+where each term can be computed from a sequence of IMU measurements when moving from previous and current MPs.\footnote{Specifically, the terms $v_x$ and $v_y$ are respectively expressed as $d \cos(\theta)$ and $d \sin(\theta)$, where $d$ is the moving distance, and $\theta$ is the heading direction.
 The smartphone's accelerometer and gyroscope enable us to keep measuring the former and latter, respectively.
-With their aids, we can compute the variances of $v_x$ and $v_y$ in a real-time manner. } \end{itemize}
+With their aids, we can compute the variances of $v_x$ and $v_y$ in real time. } \end{itemize}

 \begin{remark}[When KF Meets CDA]\emph{CDA makes KF more effective when deriving the measurement covariance matrix $\boldsymbol{R}$ to compute the Kalman gain $\boldsymbol{G}$ in \eqref{KF}.
 Fig. \ref{KF_Example} illustrates two KF examples when either ME or RE has a significant positioning error.
 One shows that the final estimate $\boldsymbol{y}_{\textrm{KF}}$ is placed nearer to the ground truth than both ME and RE.
 Primarily, $\boldsymbol{R}$ in \eqref{R_Update} can capture the current RTTs' noisy level from PELs' spatial distribution.
 For example, as PELs are more dispersed (concentrated) with higher (smaller) spatial covariance, it can be interpreted that the current RTTs are more (less) corrupted.
-Besides, the tandem filter in Sec. \ref{subsection:PEL_Filter} plays a role in excluding PELs severely biased.
-Thus, the remaining PELs tend to follow a Gaussian distribution without bias to a particular direction.
+Besides, the tandem filter in Sec. \ref{subsection:PEL_Filter} excludes PELs severely biased.
+Thus, the remaining PELs follow a Gaussian distribution without bias to a particular direction.
 As a result, the derived $\boldsymbol{R}$ fulfills the prerequisites for optimal KF mentioned~above.} \end{remark}